‘Grey’s Anatomy’ Spoilers: Amelia And Owen Have An Explosive Fight Tonight

 — Inside the Bay Area (@insidebayarea) March 23, 2017

-Grey’s Anatomy spoilers reveal that while the viewers shouldn’t expect the fight to resolved right away, eventually they will reconcile.
-Neither McKidd nor Scorsone knows what the future holds for their alter egos, but they “have a feeling” it’ll work out in the long run for Owen and Amelia.
+Grey’s Anatomy spoilers reveal that, while viewers shouldn’t expect the fight to resolved right away, eventually they will reconcile.
+Neither McKidd, nor Scorsone knows what the future holds for their alter egos, but they “have a feeling” it’ll work out in the long run for Owen and Amelia.

 “I’ve got a feeling they’ll make it past this, but things are pretty dark in the Owen and Amelia world right now because they both want very, very different things at the moment,” Kevin explained.